tmpim/KristDocs/src/docs/kristql.md

 * `balance` - The amount of Krist stored in the address.
 * `firstseen` - The time and date the address was first seen by the Krist server.
 In JSON, this is an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) string.
 In CSV, this is a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) in milliseconds.

-### Blocks
-The `blocks` table contains all blocks that have been mined.
-It has the following fields:
-* `id` - The ID, or 'height' of the block.
-* `value` - The amount of Krist that this block rewarded.
-* `hash` - The full 256-bit hash of this block, as a hexadecimal string.
-* `address` - The address that mined this block.
-* `time` - The time that this block was mined.
-In JSON, this is an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) string.
-In CSV, this is a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) in milliseconds.
-* `difficulty` - The work at the time this block was mined.
-For the first few thousand blocks, these values may be inaccurate.

 ### Transactions
 The `transactions` table contains all transactions that have been made.
 It has the following fields:
 * `id` - The ID of this transaction.
 * `from` - The address that sent this transaction.
-If the transaction is a mined block, this value can be null.
+This value can be null.
 * `to` - The address that this transaction was sent to.
 If this transaction was a name purchase, this value will be `name`.
 For A record changes on a name, this value will be `a`.
 * `value` - The amount of Krist transferred in this transaction.
 For A record changes on a name, this value can be 0.
 * `time` - The time that this transaction occured.
 In JSON, this is an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) string.
 In CSV, this is a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) in milliseconds.